Examples of X-13ARIMA SEATS in R R-interface to X-13ARIMA-SEATS

 - With the HTML version, the

-output can be analyzed in the browser with theout()
+logoutput can be analyzed in the browser with theout()function.
+Click onLog Entryin the sidebar.

 7.3 CHECK